sivaganeshvelugubanti/STUDENT_CHATBOT/README.md

 2)Prompt Classification & Output Formatting

-The chatbot classifies a student's prompt as either a Topic or a Question using Natural Language Processing (NLP) and formats the output accordingly. i).
-Prompt Classification
+The chatbot classifies a student's prompt as either a Topic or a Question using Natural Language Processing (NLP) and formats the output accordingly.

+i) Prompt Classification

-**The chatbot first determines whether the user input is:
+The chatbot first determines whether the user input is:

 **Topic → A broad subject (e.g., "Data Science")